 The Glasgow steam exhibition of 1891 highlighted Robey & Co of Lincoln, whose horizontal cross-compound engine powered a Mavor & Coulson dynamo producing 350 kw at 550 volts.
 Mavor was an established manufacturer of mining machinery who had contracted to start the supply of electricity to Glasgow.

-One of Scotland’s greatest engineering companies, the Weir Group, is based at Cathcart in Glasgow.
+One of Scotland’s great engineering companies, the Weir Group, is based at Cathcart in Glasgow.
 The principal business of the Group was heavy duty pumps with applications in the electricity generation and oil industries.
 Its history was proudly told by Viscount William Weir in The Weir Group – the first 150 years of a Scottish Engineering icon.
 He relates how, in the sixties, the company well known for pumps and valves, looked to diversify.
 Perhaps a core diversification was into foundries and it both acquired existing plant and built new.
 These were very much state of the art and had capacity to produce precision castings of many types.
 Weir provided plant for desalinating of water where drinking water was in short supply in the Channel Islands and in the Middle East.

 William Weir offers a perspective on the seventies.
 In short, they were dire: rampant inflation, a worldwide recession, strikes and a stock market collapse.
 Weirs went through a painful refinancing and eventually a change of direction and location into minerals extraction plant manufactured worldwide.
 I write about it in Vehicles to Vaccines.